hamzaMalik469/Meter-App/README.md

 # meter_app

-This app is to manage electric meter units ccnsumption by entering manually meter's latest readings.
+This app is to manage electric meter units consumption by entering manually meter's latest readings.